-Nuij also notices that even at a reasonably large party such as NTS, experimental techniques are a specialty that is not required forty hours a week.
+Nuij also notices that even at a reasonably large party such as NTS, experimental techniques in mechatronics are a specialty that is not required forty hours a week.
 “Engineers who take it upon them part-time are eventually sucked in a different direction because there is more work to be done elsewhere.
 And with that, the focus disappears completely.
 Hiring an outside consultant is a good alternative, although companies feel it is more expensive.
 But that isn’t the case.
 The sooner you call in a specialist, the better.
 Fortunately, there are also plenty of companies that are serious about validation.”

 “The other side to the story is that there is an increasing emphasis on simulation in the design process,” continues Nuij.
 “With that, developers hope to make their design first time right.
 In my experience, very good simulation specialists sometimes loathe validation tests.
 It can be confronting when such a test shows that something is wrong with your work.
 I regularly sense that that explains the reluctance to test it.
 That is a shame, because it decreases the ability to learn about the quality of your models.
 That feedback loop is often missing.”